 The "Donald Duck as prior art" case.

-A example is the case of a method to recover sunken ships by filling them with buoyant bodies fed through a tube.
+The method to recover sunken ships by filling them with buoyant bodies fed through a tube.
 The patent on this method was refused because it had already been described in a prior printed publication.
 The 1949 Donald Duck story, The Sunken Yacht by Carl Barks, shows Donald and the nephews raising a ship by filling it with ping pong balls shoved through a tube.

 There are two primary ways to protect an idea under Intellectual Property laws.